Top-Ranger/harbour-reversi/README.md

    * Tree AI: Builds a tree and tries to get the best possible result.
 Sometimes gets greedy.
    * Balanced AI: An AI which tries to combine the more clever aspect of the "Tree AI" with the power of the "Greedy AI"
    * Static Rule AI: An AI which determines the best turn by applying different static rules
-   * Tutorial: A player that tries to teach basic strategy
+   * Tutorial: A player that tries to teach basic strategies

 ---